Dermatology

 - Provide interdisciplinary care for orphan/rare diseases

-- Provide care of patients with vitiligo, alopecia, psoriasis, and atopic dermatitis by developing single-provider specialized clinics
+- Provide care of patients with various dermatological conditions by developing single-provider and multi-disciplinary specialized clinics

 - Provide laser treatment for vascular lesions